DrupalizeMe/module-developer-guide-demo-site/README.md

 # Drupalize.Me Module Developer Guide Development Environment

-This repository is intended to be used as a starting point for following along with the Drupalize.Me Module Developer Guide.
+This repository is intended to be used as a starting point for following along with the Drupalize.Me [Drupal Module Developer Guide](https://drupalize.me/guide/drupal-module-developer-guide).
 It contains the DDEV based Drupal 10 local development environment used in the Set up Your Development Environment tutorial.

 It is possible to use any development environment of your choice to follow along with the guide.
 The primary things this repository contains are: